 San Diego

-Donating furniture can simplify the moving process and save you money come tax time.
-When you donate items that are in “good used condition or better,” you can claim a tax deduction per Federal law.
+Donating furniture can simplify the decluttering or moving process and save you money come tax time.
+When you donate items considered in “good used condition or better,” you can claim a tax deduction, per federal law.

-Carefully itemize your donations to deduct the items’ value.
-As long as they’re in at least good condition, items that are eligible for deduction after you donate them include the following:
+Carefully itemize your donations to deduct the value of the items from your taxes.
+As long as they’re in good condition, donated items eligible for deduction include the following:

 Tips for Donating Furniture